dadoris/DBFoundations-Module07/docs/index.md

 # Module 07: Functions
 ## Introduction
 This week’s topic is Functions including scalar, table, and user defined functions (UDF).
-In addition to posting to the GitHub repository, I will create a GitHub webpage for review.
-In addition, I will answer the following questions:
+In addition to posting to the GitHub repository as I did for module 06, I've  createe this GitHub webpage for review.
+This week's questions are:
--Explain when you would use a SQL UDF.
+- Explain when you would use a SQL UDF.
--Explain are the differences between Scalar, Inline, and Multi-Statement Functions.
+- Explain are the differences between Scalar, Inline, and Multi-Statement Functions.
-###

 ### When to use a SQL User Defined Function (UDF)
 I would use a User Defined Function:
 - for calculations frequently repeated in my database or